plinioduartt/ts-transaction-manager/readme.md

 **If you pass logging: true, then you'll see logs like that:**
 ```
-[01:21:05.906] INFO: [OrderUsecase][executeWithSuccess] is being intercepted by Transaction decorator...
+[01:21:05.906] INFO: [OrderUsecase][executeWithSuccess] is being intercepted by Transactional decorator...
-[01:21:05.914] INFO: [OrderUsecase][executeWithFailure] is being intercepted by Transaction decorator...
+[01:21:05.914] INFO: [OrderUsecase][executeWithFailure] is being intercepted by Transactional decorator...

 @Transactional({ logging: true })